 1. Understanding the “WHY”

-There have been many blogs out there that came to be on a whim.
+There have been many blogs out there that came into existence on a whim.
 Some of them are still out there while others fizzled out over the first few weeks.
 The reason why you start a blog is very important and it is directly connected to the next tip.
-But first, the reasons why you start blogging can not be to make money.
-Monetizing a blog can happen but it won’t happen during the first week, first month and many not even during the first year.
+But first, the reason why you start real estate blogging can not be to make money.
+Monetizing a blog can happen but it won’t happen during the first week, the first month, and may not even happen during the first year.
 This is the first thing that one has to understand.
-There are many videos, blog posts or even bloggers out there who talk about how to start a blog and directly talk about making revenue out of a blog.
-Explaining how to start blogging while listing monetization as one of the steps is unfair because it creates false expectations.
+There are many videos, blog posts, and even bloggers out there who talk about how to start a blog and directly talk about making revenue out of a blog.
+Explaining how to start real estate blogging while listing monetization as one of the steps is unfair because it creates false expectations.
 This might lead to understanding that blogging can make you rich in a short period of time and this is untrue.

 The reason why someone decides to start blogging is more personal than people think.
-For some it is the simple need for a creative outlet, while for others it is a way to showcase their hobby.
+For some, it is the simple need for a creative outlet, while for others it is a way to showcase their hobby.
 Blogging is often used as a way to promote a business in a more informal and relatable way.
 Once you have the “why” you can go to the next step.
+So that is the first thing you have to do.
+Understand your “why”.
+If you’re thinking about writing for real estate, what is the motivation?
+Do you mean to use blogging as a way to promote your business?
+Well, that is a great way to use a creative outlet in a proactive way.

 2. Find a niche and the concept

 When you know why you want to start blogging you should also know what you want to blog about.
 That is why I mentioned that they often go hand-in-hand.
-Let’s put it simple.
+Let’s put it simply.
 You decide to start a blog because you want to share your poetry as you are passionate about poetry and you want people to be able to access it.
+In this case, a real estate blog might not be the direction in which you take it.
+However, if you want to promote your hometown, where you also work as a real estate agent, there you go.
+That’s a great niche to get in on.
 It’s that simple.
+But to not demoralize you completely, if you want to write real estate poetry, go ahead and do just that.
+We can’t guarantee that your business will grow through such a blog, but you can still do it.
+That’s the beauty of it.

 Finding a niche is directly related to the concept of your blog.
 What do you want to post on your blog?
 What are you passionate about?
 What is something that you can do for fun for years without getting anything back from it?
 That is the tough question.
 Do you have something that you are so passionate about that you would like to blog about it for months or years without getting anything in return?
 Blogging is supposed to be about something that you are passionate about.